zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 **Sam Altman**, OpenAI's CEO, proposed that once AI "produces most of the world's basic goods and services," [a fund could be created by taxing **land and capital** rather than labor]((https://blogs.lse.ac.uk/businessreview/2025/04/29/universal-basic-income-as-a-new-social-contract-for-the-age-of-ai-1))—echoing the logic of Henry George's land value tax, updated for the AI age.

-But we should approach tech elite endorsements of UBI with caution.
-As [recent research](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2025.1488457) notes, promoting UBI can be "a strategic way for AI elites to deflect criticism, maintaining control over narratives about AI's future while avoiding challenges to their profit motives."
-UBI without public ownership risks becoming **hush money**—a way to quiet discontent while concentrating power.
+It's worth noting why UBI alone isn't sufficient.
+As [recent research](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2025.1488457) observes, tech elite endorsements of UBI can be "a strategic way for AI elites to deflect criticism, maintaining control over narratives about AI's future while avoiding challenges to their profit motives."
+Without public ownership, UBI risks becoming **hush money**—a way to quiet discontent while consolidating power.

-That's why UBI must be paired with **Pillars 1 and 2**.
+That's precisely why UBI must be paired with **Pillars 1 and 2**.
 It's not a substitute for public ownership—it's the **delivery mechanism** for shared prosperity.
+The three pillars work as a system: public ownership generates the wealth, de-commodification ensures dignified survival, and UBI distributes the surplus.

 **How would we fund it?**